Skip to main content

 • How does Endicott’s internship and career focus factor into your decision to apply, or goals for your future?

-This supplement is just 100 words, so you’ll want to pick just a few features to highlight.
-The keys here are to pick specific aspects of Endicott, so the admissions team knows you’ve done your research and are serious in your application, and to pick aspects that connect to you, to show your personal investment and suitability for this college.
+Since there is no specified length, you have some freedom here.
+However, it will be especially important to make sure that you don’t write just for the sake of writing; focus on quality over quantity.
+The key here is to pick specific aspects of Endicott—so the admissions team knows you’ve done your research and are serious in your application—and to pick aspects that connect to you, to show your personal investment and suitability for this college.

 Let’s look at some hypothetical student examples that offer insight into the student while demonstrating their commitment to Endicott and reason for applying.